 Performance Costs Q & A

-Why do we pay for costumes in September and October?
-I order costumes in October to take advantage of clearance sales to keep the costume prices as low as I can.
-We divide it into 2 payments to make it easier on families.
+Why do we pay for costumes in September, October and November?
+We order costumes in October to take advantage of clearance and special sales to keep the costume prices as low as I can.
+We divide it into 3 payments to make it easier on families.
+Nutcracker costumes are a $30 Rental per costume.
+Most classes only have one costume rental.
+Pointe levels and above usually have more than one.
+The June Ballet Performance is a $60 purchase and you get to keep the costume after the performance.

 Why do we pay June Tuition if we have no classes in June?
 All of our teachers work backstage for the entire dress rehearsal plus the full day of performances and they are paid for those hours.
 That number of hours adds up to more than a month's worth of class instruction for each student.
 A performance is a learning experience for the students even if it does happen on a stage instead of in the studio.
 It is common practice for studios to charge for the performance month even with no class hours taught that month.
 In fact I do not know of a single studio that doesn't do that.
 Many studios collect June tuition up front when a dancer registers, much like collecting first and last month's rent.
 I choose not to do it that way since most families are also buying new dance attire and school clothes and have many school expenses and fees at the same time.
 It would be easier on me if I did it this way, but I try to decrease the impact on families as much as I can.